htmfilho/htmfilho.github.io/_posts/2021/2021-02-14-golang-sync-goroutine.md

   BenchmarkGetPricesInParallel       1036        1183913 ns/op
 ```

-A full implementation of the benchmarked code is available at this [Playground](https://play.golang.org/p/wP5gmoIJt2i).
+A full implementation of the benchmarked code is available in my [Blog Examples Repo](https://github.com/htmfilho/blog-examples/tree/d4d109d453c4f44a80ad294fa9f8c226a403fa9a/trade).

 In addition to presenting Goroutines, I also wanted to show that it was a delightful experience to maintain a code designed with patterns.
 [Donald E. Knuth once said](https://pic.plover.com/knuth-GOTO.pdf) that "__premature optization is the root of all evil__" because it may lead to abuse, with a strong negative impact on debugging and maintenance.
 So, considering optimization in a second moment has shown how little we changed to achieve a better result.